 3 Ways To Kick-Start Your Project Management Career

 From healthcare to construction, project managers are needed in all industries and organizations for a simple reason: project managers are responsible for getting things done!
-Some project managers are answerable for numerous roles in a project whilst others delegate roles and tasks to other project members.
-The project manager then ensures the project progresses smoothly.

 It’s often assumed if you’ve just recently finished formal education, you shouldn’t consider getting into a project management role as your first job.
 I disagree with this opinion.